 All businesses must submit and report Unified Program-related information to either the statewide California Environmental Reporting System (CERS), or to the local UPA’s reporting web portal, if provided.
 For more information about CERS and Unified Program electronic reporting requirements, please go to the CERS Central web site at http://cers.calepa.ca.gov/.

 The following documents and links provide UPAs with planning and implementation information to assist in meeting the goal of full electronic reporting.
-The information will be modified and added to as it is developed.

 - Electronic Reporting – Project Implementation Schedule (PDF)

 - Electronic Reporting – Project Implementation Timeline (PDF)

 - Electronic Reporting Bulletin #1 (PDF) | Bulletin #2 (PDF) | Bulletin #3 (PDF) | Bulletin #4 (PDF) | Bulletin #5 (PDF) | Bulletin #6 (PDF) | Bulletin #7 (PDF)

 - Draft Local Agency Electronic Reporting Conversion Plan Temp, 1/28/2010 (PDF)

 Statewide Services Contracts